bloomberg/chromium.bb/src/docs/media/gpu/video_decoder_perf_test_usage.md

      -v                  enable verbose mode, e.g. -v=2.
     --vmodule            enable verbose mode for the specified module, e.g. --vmodule=*media/gpu*=2.
+    --output_folder      overwrite the output folder used to store performance metrics, if not specified results
+                         will be stored in the current working directory.
     --use_vd             use the new VD-based video decoders, instead of the default VDA-based video decoders.
     --gtest_help         display the gtest help and exit.